sarg3nt/certified-kubernetes-administrator/Cliff Notes.md

 # Service Accounts
 ### Memorize this!
+# The --as=system:. . .  is in the docs in the Authorization Overview page
 k auth can-i <verb> <resource> --as=system:serviceaccount:<namespace>:<serviceaccountname> [-n <namespace>] k auth can-i get pods --as=system:serviceaccount:development:my-dev-sa -n development
 ```